 And mad respect to London;

-As Huey Newton said, it is the people that make revolution not the vanguard.
+Nevertheless, as Huey Newton said, it is the people that make revolution not the vanguard.
 The vanguard are just the spearhead.

 The spearhead without the spear does little damage, in fact, it is simply a rock that has little power on its own.